Before surgery, your doctor needs to understand your overall health status. You will be evaluated in several ways.

-A note about Medications
+A note about medications

 It is very important to tell your doctor about every single medication you are taking, even aspirin or ibuprofen.
 Some medications are not compatible with anesthetic, and others could increase bleeding or cause other problems.
 Your physician will determine which medications you can continue up until your surgery, and which ones you must discontinue.

-What to expect the Day of Surgery?
+What to expect on the Day of Surgery?

 When you are admitted to the hospital you will change into a hospital gown.
 Your vital signs are taken by a nurse.
 An intravenous line containing medications and fluids will be inserted comfortably into a vein on your arm or neck.
-At this point, your anesthesiologist will arrive to begin administration of your anesthetic for surgery.
+At this point, your anesthesiologist will arrive to begin the administration of your anesthetic for surgery.
 Once you are transferred to the operating table where the surgery will take place.
 This is often the last thing you remember before waking up in the recovery room.
 You may have general anesthesia or spinal anesthesia with sedation.

 What to expect right after surgery?